Natsuki Takauji

 Material: Steel tubes, cast resin and acrylic panels

-"Window" was made possible by the Model to Monument public art program, granted by The Art Students League of NY, and The New York City Department of Parks and Recreation.
+"Window" was commissioned by the Model to Monument public art program by The Art Students League of NY, and The New York City Department of Parks and Recreation.

 Size: H 10' W 11' L 12.5'